aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/Telemetry.md

 Monitoring is the ability to gather data and insights on the execution of an application.
 Users will also be able to inspect the gathered data and determine potential actions to take depending on the data collected.

-Version 2.3.0 of the AWS JDBC Driver introduced the Telemetry feature.
-This feature allows you to collect and visualize data of the AWS JDBC Driver execution at a global level and at plugin level.
+Version 2.3.0 of the AWS Advanced JDBC Wrapper introduced the Telemetry feature.
+This feature allows you to collect and visualize data of the AWS Advanced JDBC Wrapper execution at a global level and at plugin level.
 You can now monitor the performance of the driver as a whole or within specific plugins with your configurations, and determine whether the driver's performance meets your expectations.

 ## Terminology

-The AWS JDBC Driver provides telemetry data through two different forms: **Traces** and **Metrics**.
+The AWS Advanced JDBC Wrapper provides telemetry data through two different forms: **Traces** and **Metrics**.

 ### Traces

 Traces give an overview of what is happening in a specific section of the execution of an application.
 A trace is composed by a hierarchical sequence of segments, each of which contain basic information about the execution (e.g., duration), and whether that section was executed successfully or not.

-In the AWS JDBC Driver, initially a trace will be generated for every JDBC call made to the wrapper.
+In the AWS Advanced JDBC Wrapper, initially a trace will be generated for every JDBC call made to the wrapper.
 Depending on whether the user application has already a trace open, it might be either nested into the opened trace or dropped.
 And then, for each enabled plugin, another segment will be created only for the plugin execution, linked to the JDBC call segment.

-Traces from the AWS JDBC Driver are submitted to [**AWS X-Ray**](https://aws.amazon.com/xray/).
+Traces from the AWS Advanced JDBC Wrapper are submitted to [**AWS X-Ray**](https://aws.amazon.com/xray/).

 ### Metrics

 Metrics are numeric data that were measured and collected through the execution of an application.
 Those metrics can give an insight on how many times some action (e.g., failover) has happened, and for actions that may happen multiple times, their success or failure rate (failover, cache hits, etc.), amongst other related information.

-The AWS JDBC Driver will submit metrics data to [**Amazon Cloudwatch**](https://aws.amazon.com/cloudwatch/).
+The AWS Advanced JDBC Wrapper will submit metrics data to [**Amazon Cloudwatch**](https://aws.amazon.com/cloudwatch/).

-The list of available metrics for the AWS JDBC Driver and its plugins is available in the [List of Metrics](#List-Of-Metrics) section of this page.
+The list of available metrics for the AWS Advanced JDBC Wrapper and its plugins is available in the [List of Metrics](#List-Of-Metrics) section of this page.

 ## Setting up the AWS Distro for OpenTelemetry Collector (ADOT Collector)